WAIFS AND UNSUNG HEROES;

 as they are to blame for it!

-extremely sensitive to vibrational changes around them.
-When any any child notices their parent's distress, he/she will ask; "Mommy, what's wrong?"
-A healthy/whole mother understands her child's need for comfort and reassurance that it has nothing to do with him, and replies with an explanation he can understand, along with assurances that this sadness or anger will shortly pass.
-But the Waif Mother handles this very differently, and projects her core belief that "life's too hard," onto her child.
-From this, he forms an anxiety that asserts; "if something should happen to you, what will become of me?" and all later attachments are fraught with this concern.
-Hence, An emotionally underdeveloped
+are extremely sensitive to vibrational changes around them.
+When any child notices their parent's distress, he/she will ask; "Mommy, what's wrong?"
+A loving, healthy, whole mother understands her child's need for comfort and reassurance that it has nothing to do with him, and replies with an explanation he can understand, along with assurances that her sadness or anger will shortly pass.
+But the Waif Mother handles this very differently, and projects her core belief that "life's her child.
+From this, he forms a subtle anxiety that asserts; "if something should happen to you, what will become of me?" and all later attachments are fraught with

+An emotionally underdeveloped